2025 Solar Incentives Guide for Pewaukee, WI - Tax Credits & Rebates

 Federal Solar Incentives

-To find out exactly how much the ITC could save you, get in touch with your local Pewaukee solar panel installation expert.
+To find out exactly how much money the ITC could save you, speak with your local Pewaukee solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to speak with your local Pewaukee solar panel company directly.
+To better understand how the new Clean Energy Credit applies to you, speak with your local Pewaukee solar installers.

 State & Local Solar Incentives